methnen/m-chart/readme.txt

 For full documentation please see the [Wiki](https://github.com/methnen/m-chart/wiki).

 To contribute, report issues, or make feature requests use [Github](https://github.com/methnen/m-chart).

-== Installation ==

-1. Put the m-chart directory into your plugins directory
-2. Click 'Activate' in the Plugins admin panel
-3. Adjust the M Chart Settings to your preference
-	- WordPress Admin -> Charts -> Settings

 == Screenshots ==